-We would like to thenk the Royal Ontario Museum, particularly Susan Woodward of the Mammudogy De-partment, and Dr. Mar.
-Prisees of the University of Tocroto for granting access to their collections.
-As well, Or.
-Middled Chazan, Dr. Middled Schillads and Antiewe Holders provided advice and continents stroughout the course of this project, without which the presentation would not have been possible.
-Special thereis to James Rhodes of Sever Drugo to help with the posted design (were sent can).
+We would like to thank the Royal Ontario Museum, particularly Susan Woodward of the Mammalogy Department, and Dr. Max Friesen of the University of Toronto for granting access to their collections.
+As well, Dr. Michael Chazan, Dr. Michael Schillaci and Andrew Holmes provided advice and comments throughout the course of this project, without which this presentation would not have been possible.
+Special thanks to James Rhodes of Sevn Group for help with the poster design (www.sevn.ca).